esentri/domainlifecycles/readme_plugins.md

 and even different packages which should be used to read the model with `domainModelPackages`.

 The specified DomainModel must be complete an self-contained.
 All classes that the model consists of must be defined within the `domainModelPackages`.
-To render only a specific part of the model, use the `filteredPackageNames`configuration option.
+To render only a specific part of the model, use the `explicitlyIncludedPackages`configuration option.

 \
 You can rename `diagramNomnoml` and `diagramSvg` of course according to your needs, however it's important